Chart Color Schemes

 Lorn faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover in Lorn is approximately 53%, leading that of the average SA2 area, covering about 835 people.
-Mental health issues impact 9.3% of residents, while arthritis affects 9.2%.
-About 63.9% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
-Lorn has 20.1% of residents aged 65 and over (315 people), higher than the 15.4% in Rest of NSW.
+The rate of private health cover in Lorn is approximately 53%, leading that of the average SA2 area, covering around 840 people.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.3% and 9.2% of residents respectively.
+A total of 63.9% of Lorn's residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
+The area has 20.1% of residents aged 65 and over, which amounts to 317 people, higher than the 15.4% in Rest of NSW.
 Health outcomes among seniors in Lorn are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health